Johari-Kritika/Time_series_classification_using_LSTM/README.md

 Number of timesteps = 1092

-The difference between each of the timestep is 16ms
+The difference between each of the timestep is 16ms.
+Such a precise sampling time may result in redundancy in the feature values.
+So should try using moving average.

 Number of samples = 1855